andreipfeiffer/css-in-js/README.md

 ### Styletron

 It looks like a not so popular solution, which also lacks support for TypeScript.
 It looks like the maintainers work at Uber and they use it internally.
 It focused on generating unique atomic CSS classes, which could potentially deduplicate a lot of code.

-### JSS

-I didn't find an integration with Next.js example.
-It appears that `react-jss` has TS support, although the docs state _"TODO hooks support"_.

 ### Radium